YogeeshH-k/Reddit_APIs/Features.md

 - allows an user to search for a particular subreddit or user
 - shows any response that matches the search keyword

-Upvote/downvote:
+Upvote:
-- allows a logged in user to upvote or downvote a post/comment
+- allows a logged in user to upvote post/comment
 - saves voted by user_id against an entry in the model

-Follow/unfollow:
+Downvote:
+- allows a logged in user to downvote post/comment
+- saves voted by user_id against an entry in the mode0l

+Follow:
-- aloows a logged in user to follow/unfollow users
+- allows a logged in user to follow users
 - saves follower_id and followed_by_id in the model

+Unfollow:
+- allows a logged in user to follow users
+- marks is_deleted as true against the corresponding entry in the database table if it exists.
+- else says that user does not follow the user they wish to unfollow.